Debt Consolidation

 A year-end review has clear advantages.
 Here’s why this time of year matters:

-• Tax planning opportunities: Reviewing your finances before December 31 helps you maximize deductions, reduce taxable income, and make smarter retirement contributions before filing it’s time to file in late January.
+• Tax planning opportunities: Reviewing your finances before December 31 helps you maximize deductions, reduce taxable income, and make smarter retirement contributions before it’s time to file in late January.

 • Holiday spending season: Americans spend an average of $900+ during the holidays, per the National Retail Federation.
 If you’re feeling financially stretched, you might consider consolidation to help restructure your budget before travel, gifts, and year-end celebrations add to your debt.